vinodnerella/corda/docs/source/key-concepts-ecosystem.rst

 A Corda network consists of the following components:

+* Nodes, where each node represents a JVM run-time environment hosting Corda services and executing applications ("CorDapps").
-* Nodes, communicating using AMQP/1.0 over TLS
+  Nodes communicate using AMQP/1.0 over TLS.
 * A permissioning service that automates the process of provisioning TLS certificates.
 * A network map service that publishes information about nodes on the network.
-* One or more notary services.
-A notary may itself be distributed over multiple nodes.
+* One or more pluggable notary service types (which may be distributed over multiple nodes).
+  A notary guarantees uniqueness and validity of transactions.
 * Zero or more oracle services.
 An oracle is a well known service that signs transactions if they state a fact and that fact is considered to be true.
 * CorDapps which represent participant applications that execute contract code and communicate using the flow framework to achieve consensus over some business activity
 * Remote Corda applications that provide manageability and tooling support to a Corda network.